Azure/azure-sdk-for-java/sdk/monitor/azure-monitor-opentelemetry-autoconfigure/swagger/README.md

 autorest livemetrics_autorest.md
 ```
 This should generate the live metrics apis/classes in the swagger folder inside the quickpulse directory.
-The current version of the api we are using is 2024-04-01-preview.

 #### Generate other models relevant to the module